 Rhabdo: Can It Really Be Mild?

 To be honest, I don't like calling any case of this serious medical condition mild.
-My fear is that person who thinks they have rhabdo, jumps on the web to do research, finds on of those so-called experts and talks themselves into thinking their case isn't serious.
-That's not the right thinking.
-The only way to know for sure if you need hospitalization is to go to the hospital and get checked out.
+My fear is that a person who thinks they have rhabdo, jumps on the web to do research, finds one of those so-called experts, and talks themselves into thinking their case isn't serious.
+The only way to know for sure how bad your case might be is to go to the hospital and get checked out.